sib-swiss/containers-introduction-training/docs/course_material/managing_docker.md

     yes:

     ```sh
-    figlet "try some more text!"
+    figlet 'try some more text!'
     ```

     Should give you output.